[This Commentary originally appeared in the January 4, 1990 issue of The Mendon-Honeoye Falls-Lima Sentinel.]

 President Reagan took the reins of an emotionally depressed country and retired to an America more confident than ever.
 His economic policies, though only half implemented (he never did reduce or even slow spending) spurred on a very vital domestic economy.
 His unrelenting position against Soviet expansionism may have been responsible for Mikhail Gorbachev’s policies and the freeing of Eastern Europe.

-Without doubt one man could not have done everything by himself (especially one noted for a management style which relied on delegation), but one man embodied all these events.
+Without a doubt one man could not have done everything by himself (especially one noted for a management style which relied on delegation), but one man embodied all these events.
 Ronald Reagan – The Great Communicator – successfully captivated a hungry America and forged a new beginning for his country and the world.

 Last Week #40: A Christmas Letter (originally published December 21, 1989)